AranKomat/Diff-DALLE/README.md

 	- [ ] Test sampling with classifier (no bug; performance not checked)
 - [ ] Add the code for preparing a small dataset for demo
 - [ ] Perform large-scale training
+- [ ] Add more details on parameters, compute, dataset size ...
 - [ ] Add evaluation metrics (e.g. Precision & Recall, FID, etc) and perform ablations
 - [ ] Improve the documentation
 - [ ] Release a pretrained model, colab notebook and web demo